-You can operate your tires with less air pressure to further improve traction.
+You can operate your tires with less air pressure to improve traction further.
 As opposed to 100 psi for road tires, the majority of mountain bike tires operate at roughly 30 psi.
-As a result, even more, the tread is in contact with the ground at the contact patch of the tire.
+As a result, even more, the tread is in contact with the ground at the tire’s contact patch.

-By keeping the tires firmly planted on the ground as you travel across uneven terrain, the suspension system also improves traction.
+The suspension system improves traction by keeping the tires firmly planted on the ground as you travel across uneven terrain.
 When you encounter a bump, your tires won’t bounce off the road and lose traction.

-You can accelerate, turn, and brake a little more forcefully thanks to the added traction without having to worry as much about your tires blowing out.
+You can accelerate, turn, and brake more forcefully, thanks to the added traction, without worrying as much about your tires blowing out.
 You can travel over sand and gravel thanks to a mountain bike.
 You can bike in wet or slick areas as well.

-If you frequently ride in the rain, for instance, a mountain bike would be a better choice.
+For instance, a mountain bike would be a better choice if you frequently ride in the rain.
 Steep slope riding is also possible with mountain bikes.
 It is less likely that the back tire will blow out.

-You Can Ride More Locations With A Mountain Bike.
+You Can Ride to More Locations With A Mountain Bike.

 This is made feasible by the suspension system, sturdy frame and wheels, and broad tires.
-You can ride in slick or loose conditions thanks to the greater traction the knobby tires provide.
+You can ride in slick or loose conditions thanks to the knobby tires’ greater traction.
 Because of the sturdy frame and wheels, you may ride across rugged terrain without risking damage.
 The suspension system enhances control and handling.

 Different mountain bikes have different capacities.
 For instance, 5″ tires are common on fat bikes.
 These evenly distribute your weight over a bigger surface.
 This prevents you from sinking when riding through soft terrain like thick sand, snow, or mud.